 7.31.3 Mechanism of failure

-Reasons for failures are plentiful and varied, stemming from both hard- and software.
-Hence the mechanisms of failure from fault tolerance or the lack thereof can be described only in very general terms:
+Reasons for failures are plentiful and varied, stemming from both hardware and software.
+For a global classification see {XE failures} Hence the mechanisms of failure from fault tolerance or the lack thereof can be described only in very general terms:

+Lack of fault-tolerance code leaves the system in an ill-defined state in case of a fault, resulting in crashes (“fail stop”), looping or waiting forever (“fail silent”), or operating with incorrect data causing incorrect results.

+Inconsistent approaches to detecting and handling a fault or a lack of overall design for the fault tolerance code can potentially be a vulnerability, as faults might escape the necessary attention.

-Fault tolerance code, in particular fault checking code, may interfere with the timeliness of the components to meet their deadlines
+Fault tolerance code, in particular fault checking code, may interfere with the timeliness of the components to meet their deadlines.

-An inappropriate fault tolerance mechanism or strategy may lead to failures in fault detection and other secondary failures
+An inappropriate fault tolerance mechanism or strategy may lead to failures during fault detection and to other secondary failures.
+For example, trying to recover from a systematic software error by a retry mechanism leads to an infinite loop as the same error will reoccur.
+Yet, retry strategies may be best for a transient fault situation.

 Considerable latency and processor use can arise from finalization and garbage collection caused by the termination of a service.
 Thus, termination must be designed carefully to avoid causing timing failures of other services.
 The termination of services can be maliciously used to prevent on-time performance of other active services.

-Inconsistent approaches to detecting and handling a fault or a lack of overall design for the fault tolerance code can potentially be a vulnerability, as faults might escape the necessary attention.

 7.31.4 Avoiding the vulnerability or mitigating its effects